Revenge: Eleven Dark Tales: "Afternoon at the Bakery"

 A narrator of unknown gender (though it is heavily implied that they are female) visits a bakery on their son's birthday.
 When they arrive, no one is at the counter, and they sit down to wait.
 While waiting, an elderly woman comes in and sits next to them, and after some conversation, the narrator reveals that their son is dead.
-As they sit meditating on the day they found their son--who died of suffocation after crawling into a refrigerator--and the aftermath of his death, they notice a young woman in the back of the shop, weeping.
+As they sit meditating on the day they found their son—who died of suffocation after crawling into a refrigerator—and the aftermath of his death, they notice a young woman in the back of the shop, weeping.
 Rather than intervene, they watch the woman cry and wait for her to come out.
 The story ends with the narrator repeating to themselves what they plan to say when the young woman comes out: “Two strawberry shortcakes, please.”

 "Fruit Juice"

 The narrator, whose gender remains ambiguous throughout the story, is approached by a girl in their university library, where she asks them to lunch on the coming Saturday.
 Though the invitation comes as a surprise, they accept, and the girl is visibly relieved.
 On Saturday, when they meet, the girl reveals that her mother is dying has instructed her to contact a man who she has never met, who we are made to understand is her father.
 They sit down in an upscale French restaurant, where the girl's father orders an ostentatious amount of expensive food, making no mention of her mother or the financial struggles they've faced in the years that he has refrained from contacting them.
 The narrator does little to contribute to the conversation and watches them interact stiltedly until dessert arrives.
 The girl's father offers to give them a ride home, but she refuses, notably also refusing to take the subway back to their neighborhood.
 On their walk, during which the girl is incredibly exhausted, she expresses gratitude for the narrator's presence during the meeting, and tells the narrator about her mother, who is a musician-turned-typist with beautiful, elegant hands.
 They take a break on a bench and the narrator remarks on the girl's own hands, which are like her mothers.
 They are sitting in front of a closed post-office that has been there since they were children and, curious, the girl decides to take a look inside.
 She and the narrator peer through a crack in the door to see a mountain of kiwis.
 Violently, the girl breaks the lock on the door, and once inside, gorges herself on kiwis.
 The narrator remarks that the girl left university soon afterwards to pursue culinary school.
-They never saw each other again, but the narrator called her five years afterwards at her place of work--a bakery--to apologize for not being much help during the lunch with her father, causing her to weep and thank him again for being there.
+They never saw each other again, but the narrator called her five years afterwards at her place of work—a bakery—to apologize for not being much help during the lunch with her father, causing her to weep and thank them again for being there.